top of page

 4. Staying Hydrated

-To keep hydrated, we aim for light straw-coloured urine.
-Last summer, we bought a nice set of glasses, filled them each morning with water and a slice of tangerine or lemon, and kept them in the kitchen as a visual reminder.
+We aim for light straw coloured urine as a guide.
+To help, we bought a set of glasses we fill each morning with water and lemon or tangerine slices, leaving them out as a visual reminder.
 Alexa also helps by reminding us to drink water regularly.

 5. Staying Active